 - TR-20.
-Scope, plan, design, implement, operate, and maintain the multimodal transportation system in a corridor approach within and across Mobility Management Areas. - TR-21.
+Scope, plan, design, implement, operate, and maintain a complete and multimodal transportation system in accordance with the Performance Metrics, Performance Targets and Performance Management Areas as established in the Mobility Implementation Plan. - TR-21.
 Ensure that the transportation system infrastructure in Bellevue provides mobility options for all modes, and accommodates the mobility needs of everyone, including underserved populations. - TR-22.
-Implement and prioritize transportation system improvements to meet the multimodal level-of-service standards, Complete Streets goals, and other mobility targets for all transportation modes, recognizing the range of mobility needs of each corridor and Mobility Management Area. - TR-23.
-Coordinate improvements and operations among travel modes and provide facilities to support people who are making connections between modes. - TR-24.
-Incorporate pedestrian and bicycle facility improvements into roadway projects in accordance with the Pedestrian and Bicycle Transportation Plan. - TR-25.
-Incorporate transit/high-occupancy vehicle facility improvements in accordance with the Transit Master Plan and corridor studies. - TR-26.
-Increase system connectivity for all modes by providing for vehicular, transit, pedestrian, and bicycling facilities to create a Complete Streets network throughout the city. - TR-27.
+Coordinate improvements and operations among travel modes and provide faciliities to support people who are making connections between modes. - TR-23.
+Incorporate pedestrian and bicycle facility improvements into roadway projects in accordance with the Pedestrian and Bicycle Transportation Plan. - TR-24.
+Incorporate transit/high-occupancy vehicle facility improvements in accordance with the Transit Master Plan and corridor studies. - TR-25.
+Increase system connectivity for all modes by providing for vehicular, transit, pedestrian, and bicycling facilities to create a Complete Streets network throughout the city. - TR-26.
 Design, implement, and maintain transportation system improvements and deliver transportation services and programs in accordance with the Americans with Disabilities Act (ADA).